FHA Loans in Maine

 FHA Loans Benefits

 While the FHA doesn't actually make loans directly to consumers, it provides a guaranty to the bank who does make the actual loan.
 So when you receive a Maine FHA loan, your bank will have the added reassurance of the FHA guaranty, which means that the bank can be a bit more lenient with its lending practices.
-For instance, with a Maine FHA loan, your down payment can be as low as three percent instead of the usual twenty percent required with traditional programs.
+For instance, with a Maine FHA loan, your down payment can be as low as 3.5 percent instead of the usual twenty percent required with traditional programs.
 You also have the option to roll your closing costs into the loan which can save you between three and six thousand dollars at closing.

 The Maine FHA loan program also makes considerations for buyers who might not have the strong credit history necessary to obtain traditional financing.
 If you're concerned about some debt you've acquired in recent years or if you just aren't sure you have had enough credit experience to give you a very high score, the Maine FHA loan program may just be able to provide you with financing even when traditional programs can't.
 If you've declared bankruptcy but have maintained perfect credit since, you could also potentially qualify for a loan.